knielbo/cds-visual/syllabus.md

 ## Overview ##

 ### Goals ###

 ## Schedule ##
+Each course element (1-13) is a four hour session, consisting of a 1hr lecture, 1hr coding task explanation, and 2hrs code-along session.

 1. Python exemplified with image processing
 2. Image processing with Python